isomerpages/govtech-stp/_atp-china/01a-atp-requirements-and-process.md

 ### **Overview**

-On 29 October 2020, Singapore announced the lifting of border restrictions to allow entry of visitors travelling from mainland China.
+On 29 October 2020, Singapore announced the lifting of border restrictions to allow entry of visitors travelling from Mainland China.
 Foreigners who are short-term visitors travelling from mainland China may seek entry into Singapore by applying for an Air Travel Pass.

-Singapore Citizens, Singapore Permanent Residents, and Singapore Long-Term Pass holders are not required to apply for an Air Travel Pass to travel to Singapore from mainland China.
+Singapore Citizens, Singapore Permanent Residents, and Singapore Long-Term Pass holders are not required to apply for an Air Travel Pass to travel to Singapore from Mainland China.
 However, Singapore Long-Term Pass holders will still have to seek entry approval from the relevant Singapore Government agencies before travelling to Singapore.
 Please refer to <https://www.ica.gov.sg/covid-19/arrivalsg> for the prevailing health measures applicable to you upon entry into Singapore.

 ### **Application**